SS Morro Castle (1900)

-The SS Morro Castle was a passenger ship build in 1899 for the Ward Line Company.
+SS Morro Castle was a passenger ship build in 1899 for the Ward Line Company.
 She was launched in April 14, 1900 and was named after the fortress of the same name, at the entrance to the Havana Bay, Cuba.
 On 14 May 1904 she sank the schooner Pleiades in a collision at sea after leaving New York for Havana.
 She was active during the Mexican Revolution.
 In 1924, the ship was retired in Brooklyn and In 1926, the ship was sold for scrap in Italy.

 Characteristics

 The Morro Castle was 121.92 m long and 15.24 m wide and had two masts, two funnels and two propellers.
 The black painted hull was surmounted by a white superstructure.
 The ship was powered by triple expansion steam engines that allow a top speed of 18 kn.
 The passenger accommodations were designed for 136 in first class, 62 in second class, and 44 in third class, with the total of 242 passenger.